 In the last decades city centres have profoundly changed.
 Not only in Glasgow, but all over Europe inner-city regeneration has replaced suburbanization as the new policy paradigm, and many once decaying inner cities are now renovated and populated by the new middle classes.

 The event will look at the “return to the inner city” in Europe from three different perspectives.
-Jonathan Charley (University of Strathclyde) and Chris Leslie (independent photographer) will look at Moscow, where a huge regeneration programme has just started that aims at demolition and rebuilding of Khrushchev-era buildings.
-Rebecca Madgin (University of Glasgow) will analyse the re-purposing of historic industrial buildings in British city centres.
+Jonathan Charley (University of Strathclyde) and Chris Leslie (independent photographer) will look at Moscow, where a hige regeneration programme has just started that aims to demolish the homes of one and a half million people who will be relocated to new tower blocks… Rebecca Madgin (University of Glasgow) will analyse the re-purposing of historic industrial buildings in British city centres.
 Florian Urban (Glasgow School of Art) will present “new tenements” – dense residences in the inner city – as the architecture of the “return to the inner city” all over Europe.

 The evening will close with the release of Florian Urban’s book “The New Tenement – Residences in the Inner City Since 1970” (Routledge, 2018).